freeCodeCamp/guide/src/pages/cplusplus/terms-to-know-for-beginners/index.md

 **1 Editor :** A slightly modified text editor to make coding easy.
 An example of an editor for coding is Notepad++.

 **2 Debugger :** Software that helps you find errors in your program , and resolve them before execution.
-Imagine FaceBook crashing on loading an application or a game crashing all of a ssudden.
+Imagine FaceBook crashing on loading an application or a game crashing all of a sudden.
 To prevent faulty execution of a program, the debugger is a programmer's best friend.

 **3 Compiler :** A compiler is that part of the computer which converts your high level program code to simple machine code : 0s & 1s ; so that a computer understands the commands and executes them.
-From now on , we will be uding the word **compiler** frequently.
+From now on, we will be uding the word **compiler** frequently.

 *Q : Try searching for an IDE on Google and run your first program on it .
 Check the output*